 Stakeholder Pension Transfer?

-Is a Stakeholder Pension Transfer possible? is a question we are getting asked more and more.
+Is a Stakeholder Pension Transfer possible?
+This is a question we are getting asked more and more at Harrison Brook.
 With pensions being at the height of current affairs, everything from a QROPS to a SIPP being discussed, it is important to define exactly what a Stakeholder pension is.